apache/datafusion/docs/source/contributor-guide/getting_started.md

 $ brew install protobuf
 ```

-You will want to verify the version installed is `3.15` or greater, which introduced support for explicit [field presence](https://github.com/protocolbuffers/protobuf/blob/v3.15.0/docs/field_presence.md).
+You will want to verify the version installed is `3.15` or greater, which has support for explicit [field presence](https://github.com/protocolbuffers/protobuf/blob/v3.15.0/docs/field_presence.md).
 Older versions may fail to compile.

 ```shell
 $ protoc --version